bytefair/vanilli/readme.md

 2. Set up your theme options.
 Loading order is pretty clear in functions.php.
 Things listed as optional are optional and can be entirely removed whereas functionality listed as required will break the theme if removed.
+3. Once theme functionality is set, you will probably want to address the CSS stack.
+Start with sass/main.scss to see how code is loaded.
+If you're doing a totally custom site, you probably want to delete the optional CSS.
+Skeleton CSS provides a wonderful coherent framework to operate with and only requires a few variable adjustments to make it exactly how you want it.
+I will document the code inside the relevant files, so be sure to look through them.

 ## Style Notes